Estimated Reading Time: 11 minutes

-Life in a care home can be very different to the life you, or your parents, used to lead – and loneliness and boredom can unfortunately become the norm.
+Life in a care home can be very different to the life you, or your parents, used to lead – and feelings of isolation and boredom can unfortunately become the norm.

 A good care home will provide a range of activities for its residents to help them socialise and stay happy; from gardening and craft activities to movie nights, beauty treatments and even dancing.

 In our Care Seekers Survey, dance and music activities was actually selected by just over a third of respondents as a top activity!